 Eliminate allergy-causing pollen and mites from the air by investing in an air purification system that has UV & negative ion filter.
 Carpet harbors pet dander, dust and pollen from the outdoors, which can exacerbate allergy symptoms.

 If possible, replace carpet with non-toxic wool, non-toxic hardwood or cork flooring.
 Also, get rid of the clutter which collects allergens!
 A clean living environment is a GREEN living environment.
-For more details on how to clean your living environment, please refer to my green living cleanse.

 6. Take a Quality Organic Oregano Oil